 MORE ON THE CAR

-Widely regarded by experts as the benchmark midsize sedan, Honda raises the Accord’s game for the 2021 model year with a refresh that includes updates to styling, technology, drivability and safety features.
+Widely regarded by experts as the benchmark midsize sedan.
+That’s because Honda really raises the Accord’s game for the 2021 model year.
+Especially with this new refresh.
+One that includes updates to styling, technology, drivability and safety features.
 In addition, unique upgrades were made to performance and design for the ultra-efficient and refined Accord Hybrid.

 On-sale at Honda dealerships beginning Oct.
 13, the 2021 Accord will carry a Manufacturer’s Suggested Retail Price (MSRP) starting at $24,770 (not including destination and handling).
 All the while a 2021 Accord Hybrid will be available at a starting MSRP of $26,370.
 Click here for a video tour of the changes.